Mexican National Women's Championship: Reigns

-The current champion is Reyna Isis, who defeated La Metálica on September 25, 2020, to win the championship.
-It is her first reign with the title, she is the 22nd champion since the Mexico City Boxing and Wrestling Commission sanctioned the championship, and the 31st documented champion overall.
+The current champion is Sanely, who defeated Reyna Isis at Noche de Campeones on September 27, 2024, to win the title.
+It is her first second reign with the title, the 25th championship reign since the Mexico City Boxing and Wrestling Commission sanctioned the championship, and the 44th overall.
 Martha Villalobos holds the record for the longest verified individual reign with 1,399 days while Lady Apache's two reigns combine for 1,470 days the longest verified reign of any champion.
 Due to the undocumented periods prior to 1986 it is possible that someone else has actually held the championship longer, but no verification of such a fact has been found.
-Isabel Romero has held the title three times, the most for any champion, while five women have held the championship twice since it was officially sanctioned in 1986; Lady Apache, La Sirenita, Tiffany, Martha Villalobos and Zuleyma.
+Irma González has held the title five times, the most for any champion, while six women have held the championship twice since it was officially sanctioned in 1986; Lady Apache, La Sirenita, Tiffany, Martha Villalobos, Reyna Isis and Zuleyma.
 La Diabólica holds the record for the shortest documented title reign, with 50 days.